ViralTexts/vrt-clusters/clusters/East_St._Louis_-_The_Appeal_July_21,_1917.md

 today than the spreading use of this
 unfortunate term.
 Why?
 They real­
 ize that it is the most potential fac­
-tor at work at the present to bring
+tor at work at the present to brin
-about both a physical and mental
-segregation of the people of color.
-Its
-use is on the increase only becaus
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://chroniclingamerica.loc.gov/iiif/2/mnhi_funkley_ver02%2Fdata%2Fsn83016810%2F00280768054%2F1917100601%2F0641.jp2/pct:57.486087,7.640508,29.908149,81.588319/!600,600/0/default.jpg"/>
 </td>